-Once you’ve registered for Self Assessment with HM Revenue & Customs (HMRC), you’ll get a Unique Taxpayer Reference (UTR) number and you can then send your tax return to HMRC.
+Once you’ve registered for Self Assessment with HM Revenue and Customs (HMRC), you’ll get a Unique Taxpayer Reference (UTR) number and you can then send your tax return to HMRC.

 Before you register